 My brief affair with a Cape Malay performer and activist resulted in an extraordinary situation created by the Group Areas Act.

 Although the Immorality Act had been repealed and what we were doing was no longer considered immoral, the law did not provide any space for ‘coitus between mixed race adults’.

-Nevertheless I suffered the brunt of the white supremacist rumour mill and vicious attacks by racists including an assault by an Afrikaner ‘tannie’ who threatened to report us for hosting a black artist, the late Billie Mandindi, in Tamboerskloof.
+Nevertheless I suffered the brunt of white supremacist ‘moralists’, — a smear campaign and vicious attacks by racists including an assault by an Afrikaner ‘tannie’ who threatened to report us for hosting a black artist, the late Billie Mandindi, in Tamboerskloof.

 I literally started my journalism career as a ‘coloured person” working for a “coloured newspaper”.

 At South Press I was taken aside by editor Moegsien Williams and told, ‘Here, we are all blacks in this newsroom”.
 I was not the only ‘mulungu’, alongside conscientious objector Justin Pierce and visual arts activist Andrew Putter.

 After some blowback from the authorities due to my exposure of General Magnus Malan’s trophy hunting expeditions in Angola, I moved to the New Nation, a ‘black newspaper’, before joining the Cape Times as a stringer and Top of the Times writer, and upon my return from the exile which had followed the assassination of Chris Hani.